Dynamics of Learning under User Choice: Overspecialization and Peer-Model Probing: Numerical Experiments

 \paragraph{Expt 1: MSGD converges to equilibria with poor global performance.} Our first set of experiments validates Theorem~\ref{thm:bad_outcome_simple}.
 Figure~\ref{fig:bad_outcome} shows the full-population performance trajectories of individual learners on all three datasets without probing ($p=0$) over $T = 4000$ rounds, when initialized randomly.
 In all cases, the results reveal large overspecialization gaps relative to the dashed black baseline in Figure~\ref{fig:bad_outcome}.

 \paragraph{Expt 2: Peer Model Probing Mitigates Overspecialization.}

-Figure~\ref{fig:good_ranking} shows learner final performance at timestep $T$ as a function of probing weight $p \in [0, 0.8]$ with $n = 100$ probe queries in the offline phase of Algorithm~\ref{alg:msgd_probe}; here, one learner (indicated by triangle markers) uses preference-aware probing while other learners use standard MSGD.
+Figure~\ref{fig:good_ranking} shows learner final performance at timestep $T$ as a function of probing weight $p$ using the offline probing budgets in Table~\ref{tab:hyperparameters}; here, one learner (indicated by triangle markers) uses preference-aware probing while other learners use standard MSGD.

 On Census (left), the probing learner's accuracy improves from approximately 60\% at $p=0$ to about 78\% at $p=0.8$, shrinking its baseline gap from roughly 18 percentage points to about 1 percentage point.
 The improvement is monotonic in $p$: even modest probing ($p=0.2$) yields noticeable gains.
 On MovieLens (right), the effect is equally pronounced: the probing learner's MSE loss decreases from approximately 6.2 to 3.5.
-In \Cref{sec:app_numerical}, we show this result is robust to noisy probing-source selection (\Cref{fig:kappa}) and that simultaneous probing by multiple learners yields similar gains (\Cref{fig:multi_probe}).